AiursoftWeb/ArrayDb/README.md

 - **Fixed-Length Data**: Suitable for storing time-series data, such as CPU or memory usage metrics.
 - **Time-Based Indexing**: Ideal for sequential logging or telemetry data, where entries are naturally appended and queried by timestamp.

+### Read-Write Performance Difference

+Large-scale writes are significantly faster than reads because ArrayDb optimizes writes by pre-arranging data (including strings) in memory.
+This enables sequential, continuous writes to disk, minimizing disk-seeking time to O(1).

+In contrast, reads require accessing each string or variable-length attribute individually, creating random access patterns due to potential data fragmentation.
+As a result, reading incurs a higher O(n) disk-seeking time, where n is the element count.
+ArrayDb uses an LRU cache to reduce physical disk reads, but in multi-threaded reads, this cache introduces high CPU load.

 ## How to contribute

 There are many ways to contribute to the project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.